tinyredinc/notes/real_estate/cofund_reif_ts.md

 The following types of services, usually provided by a third parties, have associated expenses that are not considered as the fund's operational cost.
 These expenses will be directly billed to the REIF:

 - Formation Expenses
-  - Formation costs of the REIF; for details, refer to the section "Formation Expenses."
+  - Legal fees to implement the designated REIF structure
+  - Commissions for fund raising

 - Investment Expenses
+  - Legal fees associated with investments.
   - Assignment fees for property acquisitions
   - Commissions for property dispositions
   - Appraisal fees for property valuation
   - Consulting fees for property due diligence services
   - Broker fees for mortgage investments
   - Underwriting fees for mortgage investments

+The Fund Manager is obligated to disclose if such third-party services are provided by any affiliated organization.

 ## Investment Strategy